mattgreen/fogeybot/README.md

 A simple Discord bot written with `discord.py` for forming teams for pickup games.

-Right now, it's made with Heroes of the Storm in mind, though it should work for any game.
+It's tailored towards Heroes of the Storm.

 ## Prerequisites